dpc-sdp/ripple/packages/components/Atoms/Global/README.md

   quickexiturl: 'https://www.google.com', // URL to use for quickexit
   plugins: [], // array of cheerio transformer function plugins to pass to RplMarkup
   viclogo: true // whether to display primary vic.gov.au logo
+  externalLinksInNewWindow: false // (Bool) Whether links open in new window by default
 ```

 --------------------------------------------------------------------------------